True story: my neighbor walks her dog twice daily from the climate-controlled comfort of her SUV.

 One story fills me with resentment, the other with gratitude.
 Both are true.

-Which story should I tell?
+So which story should I tell?

 I do this exercise in my journal frequently these days.
 I make assumptions about situations, people, and myself without realizing I’m doing it.
 Seeing it spelled out on the page is eye-opening and empowering.
 Once I see how that story is affecting me, I have the power to rewrite it and transform my worldview.